 As the holistic business visionary, the CEO is focused on ensuring the organization stays relevant, forward-thinking and profitable.
 And today, that means empowering the people who use your products or services to enrich their lives in ways they otherwise couldn’t without your business.

-Effective implementation of blockchains, for example, will put users in complete control of all of their information and transactions, giving them more power and insight into an activity that would have otherwise been supervised by a third party.
+Effective implementation of digital mesh innovations such as blockchains, for example, will put users in complete control of all of their information and transactions, giving them more power and insight into an activity that would have otherwise been supervised by a third party.

 And take wearable camera company Narrative, for example.
 It developed a game that helps children with autism improve their ability to recognize others’ emotions.
 The company’s wearable camera, a smart device powered by machine learning, takes photos every 30 seconds, interprets and tags emotions for facial expressions, allows the user to identify those emotions and even gives feedback.
 This innovative way of helping autistic children through gamification makes Narrative more than a company that simply sells wearable cameras.

 By 2021, the cost of cybercrime damages is expected to reach $6 trillion annually, according to research by Cybersecurity Ventures.
 Finding ways to maximize budget and revenue in a threatening new world of costly cyberattacks has given the seemingly straightforward CFO role a whole new dimension.